3 Demo Fails That Cost You Work (And How to Avoid Them)

 🎯 Who’s listening?
 That should dictate how your demo is structured.

-That doesn’t mean throwing every style you can into a single reel.
-You still need cohesion and focus, especially when targeting a specific type of work—whether it’s commercial, corporate, e-learning, or promo.
-But even within a niche, a great demo shows enough diversity to prove you’re not a one-trick pony.
-If you’ve got a signature sound, lean into it—but also hint at what else you can do.
+That doesn’t mean throwing every style into a single reel.
+You still need cohesion and focus, especially when targeting a specific type of work, whether it’s commercial, corporate, e-learning, or promo.
+However, even within a niche, a great demo shows enough diversity to prove you’re not a one-trick pony.
+If you’ve got a signature sound, lean into it, but also hint at what else you can do.

-Final Thought: It’s YOUR Demo, Not My Production Demo
+Final Thought: It’s YOUR Voice Demo, Not My Production Demo...

 I approach every demo with this mindset: It’s your voice demo, not my production demo.

 My job?
-To make sure your talent is the hero—not the production, not the effects, not the music.
+To make sure your talent is the hero, not the production, effects, or music.